Alfred-Kobby/alx-higher_level_programming/0x03-python-data_structures/README.md

 7-add_tuple.py file: adds two tuples

 8-multiple_returns.py file:  returns a tuple with the length of a string and its first character

+9-max_integer.py file: finds the biggest number in a list`